 - IMS – International Musicological Society

-Members of the Commission Mixte are listed on the Association page.
+Members of the Commission Mixte are listed on the page about the Associations.

 The Council consists of all active members of the different working groups in all countries.

 Five elected members from the Council form a Coordinating Committee.
-The Coordinating Committee facilitates communication between the working groups and the Zentralredaktion, conveys suggestions and requests between both sides, and encourages conversation among the working groups.
+The Coordinating Committee facilitates communication between the working groups, the Editorial Center and the Digital Center, conveys suggestions and requests between both sides, and encourages conversation among the working groups.

 Members of the Coordinating Committee:

-- JeongYoun Chang (Korea National University of Arts, Seoul, South Korea)
+- JeongYoun Chang (Ewha Womans University, South Korea)

-- Zuzana Petrášková (National Library of the Czech Republic, Head of the Music Department)
+- Eliška Šedivá (National Library of the Czech Republic)